Sir Savigny – An urban crash pad elevated by plush furnishings and excellent service.

 - Nearest Metro/Subway: Savignyplatz S-Bahn station is a 2-minute walk (150m) from the hotel.
 The overground lines from there go directly into the center.

 - Area: The hotel is in the upmarket former West Berlin “literary quarter” Charlottenburg.
-Kantstrasse is a major thoroughfare and Savignyplatz (70m, 1-minute walk) is one of the prettiest squares around.
+Kantstrasse is a major thoroughfare and Savignyplatz (75m) is one of the prettiest squares around.
 Nearby is the chicest end of the famous Kurfürstendamm boulevard (known as Ku’damm), where you’ll find all the international luxury brands as well as plenty of independent stores and galleries on side streets.
 It’s not the best area for nightlife (for that you’ll need to head east), but it’s very pleasant, with lots of good shopping, food, and attractions, and there are excellent public transport options, should you want to go elsewhere.

-- How To Get There: From Berlin Central Station, it’s 10 minutes on the S-Bahn.
+- How to Get There: From Berlin Central Station, it’s 10 minutes on the S-Bahn.
 From Tegel Airport, it’s 30 minutes (4 miles) by bus or 20 minutes by taxi.
 From Schönefeld Airport, it’s 30-40 minutes (15 miles) by taxi or 1 hour by public transport.

 - Handy To: Kurfürstendamm, Schloss Charlottenburg.